-This species breeds readily in heavily vegetated water gardens with unpolluted water, as well as in natural water.
+Small ponds, streams.
+Breeds in heavily vegetated unpolluted water.
 Females oviposit in vegetation such as water iris while clasped by male.
 Males perch "hanging" from such vegetation either over or near water, usually fairly low (under 2 feet.)
 Occasionally the nymphs can be spotted in winter, basking in sunwarmed shallow water alongside tadpoles...recognizable by their "Y" "tails" (actually, gills.)

 Although Great Spreadwings are usually found close to water, we have also found them in a small woods on a seasonal stream, even when the stream had recently dried up.

 During mating, and after collection of sperm, the female cuts a slit in emergent vegetation and oviposits in it.
 Nymphs then develop underwater until they climb out, ready to emerge as adults.
-As with other Odonates, emergence usually occurs under cover of darkness.
+Emergence usually occurs under cover of darkness.

-Great Spreadwings are relatively easy to photograph, as they will hold still for longer than many Odonate species, and when startled often return to the same perch or one nearby.
+Great Spreadwings are relatively easy to photograph, as they remain still longer than many Odonate species, and when startled often return to the same perch or one nearby.

 Other spreadwings are smaller and lack the yellow thoracic stripe.